- Apr.-Jun 2022: He will bring 1874 Ravel & Bolero to Kaohsiung under the title “Bolero in Kaohsiung”.

 His choreography works include: Almost 55 (2019), Break & Break!
 (2018,) Visible and Invisible (2014), About Living (2013), Reenactment-In the Midst of Memories(2012), The Last Day of Mr. Chou (2012), Reenactment (2011), Faceless (2011), Start with Body (2008), Shadow of Andersen’s Illusion (2008), Visible City, People Filled with Air (2007), S (2007), 1875 Ravel and Bolero (2006), among others.

-His Co-creation works include: Afterimage for Tomorrow (2018.
+His Co-creation works include: The Center (2021.
+Collaboration with Chih-Chung Cheng), Afterimage for Tomorrow (2018.
 Collaboration with director Singing Chen), Never Never-land (2016.
 Collaboration with choreographer Yong-Lock Ong), A Day and M (2012.
 Collaboration with LuxuryLogico), Emptied Memories (2012. with director Tung-yen Chou), among others.

 Break & Break!

-Break & Break! is the first dance video exhibition by choreographer Shu-Yi Chou.
-It took place in Taipei’s Polymer Art Space which was a textile mill until the 1990s and has now been regenerated by artists who have brought new energy to it as an arts venue.
-He has chosen this venue as he would like to be part of this energy and to start a conversation with the redeveloped space.
-The contents of the exhibition derive from videos which were taken between 2014 and 2017 when he travelled to different places and used his body to observe and record the interaction between the city centers and suburbs, as well as between large-scale external architecture and internal individual life.
-The response of his body to sites he visited, both functional and derelict, was the feeling that humanity is approaching annihilation.
-Many of the sites visited have been disregarded and marginalized for a long time in just the way that many lives have been overlooked and undervalued.
+Shu-Yi Chou’s first dance video exhibition took place in Taipei’s Polymer Art Space which was a textile mill until the 1990s and has now been regenerated by artists who have brought new energy to it as an arts venue.
+He has chosen this venue as he would like to be part of this energy and to start a conversation with the redeveloped space…more…

 Every evening when nightfall approaches and the streetlight lights up, our clear vision will slowly sinks into the darkness.
 It is the moment we think of “light” – an element we often sense its presence without really feeling it.
 The flowing of light and shadow is like the transition between the Sun and the Moon, like “living,” and like all forms of life cycle.
 It involves a sense of “continuity,” to move on to the next date, to the next dinner, and to the next farewell.
 Even if it is just in our hearts, the city will again and again be lit up as well as lives – although we will stop.